lynnatlnguyen/oyster-ocean-acidification/README.md

 1. Copy count_reads.txt from cluster to local desktop
 2. Prepare "count_data" in R using count_reads.txt
 3. Ran into issues with formatting of count_data (negative, zero, non-numerical values); fixed with codes to manipulate "count_data"
-4. Performed differential expression analysis with DESeq2 library
+4. Perform differential expression analysis with DESeq2 library
-5. Summarized results to obtain fold-change and p-value data
+5. Summarize results to obtain fold-change and p-value data (filter top significant genes by fold-change and p-value)
-6. Created graphs to visualize expression results
+6. Create graphs to visualize expression results